herambchaudhari4121/pets/README.md

 [![Coverage Status](https://coveralls.io/repos/github/jllorencetti/pets/badge.svg?branch=master)](https://coveralls.io/github/jllorencetti/pets?branch=master)
 [![Updates](https://pyup.io/repos/github/jllorencetti/pets/shield.svg)](https://pyup.io/repos/github/jllorencetti/pets/)

-Pets is a website where people can publish lost pets and pets available for adoption.
+This website was platform where people can publish lost pets and also pets available for adoption.

-Users can create an account with a username and password, or they can use their Twitter and Facebook to login.
+Users can create an account with a username and password, or they can use their Twitter and Facebook account to login.
 You can also extend it to use other providers as it's backed by [python-social-auth](https://pypi.python.org/pypi/python-social-auth).

 Images uploaded by users are cropped with [easy-thumbnails](https://pypi.python.org/pypi/easy-thumbnails) to improve the site performance.